-CoE students may also participate in study abroad programs sponsored by other UM Schools and Colleges.
-The LS&A Center for Global & Intercultural Study (CGIS) offers a broad range of study abroad programs that are open to CoE students.
-Students considering a CGIS study abroad program must consult the International Programs in Engineering office to determine applicability of credit to engineering degree requirements.
-For CoE students, grades for STDABRD credit programs will generally not be calculated into the cumulative GPA, but for STDABRD courses taught by UM faculty, students may petition for an exception to this rule.
-Campus-wide study abroad programs can be found in M-Compass, https://mcompass.umich.edu.
+CoE students may also participate in study abroad programs sponsored by other U-M schools and colleges.
+The Center for Global & Intercultural Study (CGIS) offers a broad range of study abroad programs that are open to CoE students.
+Students considering a CGIS study abroad program must consult the International Programs in Engineering office to determine applicability of credit to Engineering degree requirements.
+For CoE students, grades for STDABRD credit programs will generally not be calculated into the cumulative GPA.
+Campus-wide study abroad programs can be found in M-Compass.

-Students studying abroad on a program that is not sponsored by a UM office may earn transfer credit if the program sponsor is a fully accredited institution of higher learning, an official transcript is furnished by that institution, and the course is evaluated for transfer credit.
-Students considering non-UM study abroad must register their plans in the CoE travel registry prior to departure and consult with the IPE Office about course approvals and transfer credit.
-CoE Registry, https://www.ipe.engin.umich.edu/registry
+Students studying abroad on a program that is not sponsored by a U-M office may earn transfer credit if the program sponsor is a fully accredited institution of higher learning, an official transcript is furnished by that institution, and the course is evaluated for transfer credit.
+Students considering Beyond U-M study abroad must register their plans in the U-M travel registry prior to departure and consult with the IPE Office about course approvals and transfer credit.
+U-M Travel Registry.

 Undergraduate Research Opportunity Program (UROP)

-For more information and to access the online application, please visit the UROP website at http://www.lsa.umich.edu/urop.
+For more information and to access the online application, please visit the UROP website.

 Summer Undergraduate Research in Engineering – SURE (for U-M undergraduate students)